JamesAlecColeman/reentrySpatialNetworks/README.md

 /null/ contains the program to randomly place nodes >dSep apart over the fibre orientation dataset, without the construction of fibres

-/DDM/ contains the program that completes the networks generated using tractography/null and runs a discrete diffusion model on these networks.
+/DDM/ contains the program that completes the networks generated using tractography/null (by allocating further edges) and runs a discrete diffusion model on these networks.
 The amount of re-entries at each node are saved as .npy.